 Is it okay to not replace just one missing tooth?

-Even one missing tooth can have an impact on both the look of your mouth and face, as well as your oral health.
+Even one missing tooth can impact both the look of your mouth and face and your oral health.
 The jawbone starts to deteriorate, causing the face to sag in that area.
-The teeth around the hole will also start to move and shift to try and fill the gap.
+The teeth around the hole will also start moving and shifting to fill the gap.
 This can lead to problems with crooked teeth and further issues with your mouth.

 What are the options for replacing missing teeth?

-When we consider replacing your missing teeth, we’ll do a full oral examination to determine what we think is the best missing tooth replacement for you.
-We factor in your budget, lifestyle, and overall goals with your tooth replacement.
-Whether it’s dental implants or dentures, we’ll give you the best care possible.
+When we consider replacing your missing teeth, we’ll perform a full oral examination to determine the best option for you.
+We factor in your budget, lifestyle, and overall goals when determining your tooth replacement.
+Whether you need dental implants or dentures, we’ll give you the best care possible.

 Can porcelain veneers replace missing teeth?